AndrewLuyt/accelerometer-predictions/README.md

 e.g. throwing elbows to the front or thrusting their hips forward.

 These data come from a 2013 experiment, *Qualitative Activity Recognition of Weight Lifting Exercises* by Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H., and was released under a Creative Commons licence.
+[See References for URLs]

 # Benchmarks